We're not sure when, exactly, Summer is supposed to kick in. School closed and that was one solid week of marine-layer action afterward.

-As always, click on any highlighted address for more pics & details via Redfin.We ask MBC readers who visit these homes – or any open houses – to also report back in the comments here.
-Tell us what you see, what you like and what you don't like.
+(it's mobile-friendly!).We ask MBC readers who visit these homes – or any open houses – to also report back in the comments here.

 (6br/5ba, 5725 sq. ft.) is a new home that's much bigger than it appears from the road, including ample yard.
 We like that the kids' bedrooms aren't all squished like you see all over town – indeed, they have walk-in closets.
 (Just like you had as a kid.)